veillette/opticsTextbook/content/Chap2_Geometrical_optics/GeometricalOptics_2022_01Clean.md

 A ray is an oriented curve which is everywhere perpendicular to the surfaces of constant phase and points in the direction of the flow of energy.
 ```

 Consider a point source at some distance before an opaque screen with an aperture.
 According to the ray picture, the light distribution on a second screen further away from the source and parallel to the first screen is simply an enlarged copy of the aperture (see {numref}`Fig_2_01_GeomDiffr`).
 The copy is enlarged due to the fanning out of the rays.
 However, this description is only accurate when the wavelength of the light is very small compared to the diameter of the aperture.
 If the aperture is only ten times the wavelength, the pattern is much broader due to the bending of the rays around the edge of the aperture.
 This phenomenon is called **diffraction**.
-Diffraction can not be explained by geometrical optics and will be studied in {numref}`chapter.diffraction`.
+Diffraction can not be explained by geometrical optics and will be studied in [](chapter.diffraction).

 ```{figure} Images/Chapter_2/2_01_Figgeom.png
 :name: Fig_2_01_GeomDiffr